Some psychologic and social factors may cause school avoidance.

 Children may fake illnesses and make up excuses to avoid going to school.

-To re-establish regular attendance at school, open communication among the child, parents, and school personnel is recommended.
+To re-establish regular attendance at school, open communication between the child, parents, and school personnel is recommended.

 Sometimes psychologic therapy may be needed.